Meekz-h/caloriesplanner/journals/Diana_Angarita.md

 day 5 (March 25/2023):
     1. -We finished working on the FAST API designs today.
 It was a productive day; we accomplished what we needed this week, so I feel happy about this day and this week.
 We got feedback for our design and have fixed what is required so far.

+day 6 (March 27/2023):
+    1. -We worked today on the Docker-compose.yaml.
+It was challenging because it wasn't working at the beginning.
+We worked through it, and we got it working.
+    2. -We started working on the FASTapi and are progressing well.
+We are almost finished with the entry endpoints, and tomorrow, we'll finish the update entry.